Scientific Name

 How to Grow and Care

 The attractive flowers of Pachypodiums and the intriguing shapes of their swollen stems make them desirable for any garden.
-However, they are not suitable for cold or damp gardens and are very sensitive to frost.
+However, they are unsuitable for cold or damp gardens and very sensitive to frost.
 Therefore, if planted in a sunny garden that experiences occasional frost, they should be given a warm, sheltered position.

 They make good accent plants in a rock garden, especially when grouped with other caudiciform succulent plants.
 All need full sun, lots of water (except during the dormant phase), and must have good drainage.